Government shutdown fizzles on spending, immigration deal in Congress

 “I am pleased that Democrats in Congress have come to their senses,” Trump said in a statement.
 “We will make a long term deal on immigration if and only if it’s good for the country.”

-Immigration and the budget are entangled because of Congress’ failure last year to approve a budget on time by Oct.
-1, just weeks after Trump summarily ordered an end by March to Obama-era legal protections for young immigrants known as “Dreamers.”
+Immigration and the budget are entangled because of Congress’ failure to approve a full-scale budget on time by Oct.
+1, 2017, just weeks after Trump summarily ordered an end by March to Obama-era legal protections for young immigrants known as the “Dreamers.”

 The budget failure has necessitated passage by Congress of a series of temporary funding measures, giving Democrats leverage each step of the way since they hold votes needed to overcome a 60-vote threshold in the Senate for most legislation.